actionhero/actionhero/CONTRIBUTING.md

 # Contributing

+First, THANK YOU.
+Actionhero would not be the success it is today without the contributions of [many people](https://github.com/evantahler/actionhero/graphs/contributors).
+Thank you for taking the time to help out this open source project, and create something we can all use.

 ## Testing

 Be sure that your changes pass the test suite!
 Run `npm test` to run the full test suite.